How Many Kilowatt Hours of Solar do I Need [10 KW or 2000 KW Solar System]?

-How many solar panels do I need for 1000 kWh a month?
+How many solar panels do I need to make 1,000 kWh a month?

-The average 2,000 square foot home in the United States needs about 1,000 kWh of electricity each month.
+The average 2,000-square-foot home in the United States needs about 1,000 kWh of electricity each month.
 As discussed previously, the average family of four requires around 808 kWh hours of electricity each month.
 Electric bills for 1,000 kWh a month vary significantly by region, but depending on your provider and the area you live in, you could be paying up to a few hundred dollars each month.
-This is why more people are considering investing in switching to their own privately-owned solar power installations to offset those monthly bills and turn a profit in some cases.
+This is why more people are considering investing in switching to their own privately owned solar powers to offset those monthly bills and turn a profit in some cases.

-If you are a family of four that only requires 808 kWh of electricity each month, but you install a 1,000 kWh system at your home, you can sell the excess electricity generated back to the energy in most regions of the country company for a profit.
-If you own a 2,000 square foot home in the U.S. and use 1,000 kWh of electricity each month, you could then possibly eliminate your monthly electric bill.
+If you are a family of four that only requires 808 kWh of electricity each month but you install a 1,000-kWh system at your home, you can sell the excess electricity generated back to your utility provider in most regions of the country for a profit.
+If you own a 2,000-square-foot home in the U.S. and use 1,000 kWh of electricity each month, you could then possibly eliminate your monthly electric bill.
 But, how do you know precisely how many solar panels it will take to generate 1,000 kWh of electricity each month?

 To find the number of peak sunlight hours for your area, you can do a quick internet search that will yield numerous results of databases and websites that can help you find that number for your area.
-For this example, let us say that your area gets, on average, 6 hours of peak sunlight per day.
+For this example, let's say your area gets, on average, 6 hours of peak sunlight per day.
 Now take your average daily energy demand figure of 33.33 kWh per day and divide that number by the average 6 hours of peak sunlight you receive each day.
-Based on these calculations, your home will need to generate at least 5.56-kilowatts of electricity each day to reach 1,000 kWh each month.
-Many solar experts will then add 20 percent to this figure to compensate for unforeseen equipment, environment, etc. Adding 20 percent to 5.56-kilowatts would then bring the daily electricity generation needed to 6.67-kilowatts.
+Based on these calculations, your home will need to generate at least 5.56 kilowatts of electricity each day to reach 1,000 kWh each month.
+Many solar experts will then add 20 percent to this figure to compensate for unforeseen equipment, environment, and such.
+Adding 20 percent to 5.56 kilowatts would then bring the daily electricity generation needed to 6.67 kilowatts.

 Is a 10kW solar system enough to power a house?

-Yes, depending on where you live, a 10kW solar system would be enough to power the average home of a family of four and enough to power the average 2,000 square foot home in the United States.
-Like Seattle, Washington, it may not be possible to cover 100 percent of your energy demands in some regions.
+Yes, depending on where you live, a 10kW solar system would be enough to power the average home of a family of four and enough to power the average 2,000-square-foot home in the United States.
+In some regions, like Seattle, Washington, it may not be possible to cover 100 percent of your energy demands.
 However, it is close enough that you can easily make the 10kW solar system cover all your energy demands with a bit of conservation.

 Why is installing solar panels so expensive?

 In general, solar panels tend to be expensive because of the materials required to produce them.
 Solar panels are constructed with massive amounts of high-purity silicon.
-Additionally, although some people may be able to solar panels independently, the average person most likely will require qualified and professional solar installers to complete the installation9.
+Although some people may be able to install solar panels independently, the average person will most likely require qualified and professional solar installers to complete the installation9.

 Inspire Clean Energy is an excellent alternative to installing solar panels if you're interested in using clean energy and want a viable solution for more consistent energy bills.
 Once you sign up, you'll have access to renewable energy straight to your home without any hassle.